PayPal is a faster, safer way to send money, make an online payment, receive money or set up a merchant account.

 Copy and paste these parameters in the Albato setting fields.
 The connection is ready.
 You can find it in the list on the Connections tab.

-How to create a bundle
+How to create an automation

 - from - PayPal